embedism/embedism.github.io/_posts/2021-04-1-development-platforms.markdown

 Key Benefits | Main Downsides
 --- | ---
-* quick and easy to make simple applications | * overy limited in functionality
-* free | * relies on using supported hardware
+quick and easy to make simple applications | very limited in functionality free | relies on using supported hardware

 ### Custom Software Platforms